 Relax in a boat on the Mallacoota Lakes, climb Genoa Peak for panoramic views, or visit the massive sand dunes at Thurra River.
 Enjoy the magnificent bird watching at Tamboon Inlet.
 Explore the remote beaches of Shipwreck Creek.
 Camp amongst the forest on the shore of tranquil Wingan Inlet and walk to the cascading rapids on the picturesque Wingan River.

 Go diving or snorkelling in Point Hicks Marine National Park, or watch whales from the Point Hicks or Gabo Island Lighthouses, where you can spend the night in the light-keepers cottages.

 A number of operators offer guided bushwalking, canoeing and kayaking, bird watching, fishing, mountain biking and 4WD tours to help you make the most of your time in this spectacular wilderness.
-It makes a natural and relaxing vacation stopover on the drive between Melbourne and Sydney.
+It makes a natural and relaxing holiday stopover on the drive between Melbourne and Sydney.